-- In November 2011, Department of Environment and Natural Resources Environmental Management Bureau (DENR-EMB) released a memorandum circular numbered 005 (MC 2011-005), which mandates the inclusion of DRR and CCA in the Philippine EIS System, to "ensure that the project is resilient and that their environmental impact do not exacerbate natural hazards or climate change's effects on human or natural systems" (DENR-EMB, 2011).
+- 262 In November 2011, Department of Environment and Natural Resources Environmental Management Bureau (DENR-EMB) released a memorandum circular numbered 005 (MC 2011-005), which mandates the inclusion of DRR and CCA in the Philippine EIS System, to "ensure that the project is resilient and that their environmental impact do not exacerbate natural hazards or climate change's effects on human or natural systems" (DENR-EMB, 2011).
 The circular aims to provide information on changes that may happen to the area based on projections made by the Philippine Atmospheric, Geophysical, and Astronomical services Administration (PAGASA).
-The projections include data for 2020 and 2050.
-The PAGASA projections are shown in Figure 2-44. - From PAGASA projection in 2020 and 2050, Region XI would experience higher temperatures during summer season and increased rainfall during the rainy season by year 2020 and 2050.
-Higher temperatures will result in water shortages, and increased rainfall may induce flooding. - Frequency of extreme events under medium-range emission scenario will increase in 2020 and 2050.
-Considering these figures, appropriate precautionary measures may be employed during the construction and operation phases of the project to avoid any complication in the long-run.
-Climate change is attributed mainly to the release of greenhouse gases into the atmosphere.
-Due to the nature of the project, high amounts of greenhouse gases such as carbon will not be released.
+The projections include temperature increases, rainfall change, and frequency of extreme events in 2020 and 2050 under medium range emission scenario.
+The PAGASA projections are shown in Figure 2-45. - According to the PAGASA 2020 and 2050 projections, Region XI will experience higher temperatures throughout the year.
+Higher temperatures will be experienced during the months of June, July, and August, according to the 2020 and 2050 projections.
+For comparison, the observed baseline (1971-2000) shows that higher temperatures are experienced during the month of March, April, and May. - PAGASA also projects the amount of rainfall change in 2020 and 2050.
+The data shows that Davao del Sur will experience greater rainfall during the months of December, January, and February, while less rainfall will be experienced in the remaining months. - Frequency of extreme events under medium-range emission scenario will increase in 2020 and 2050.
+The number of days with temperatures above 35°C will increase from 109 days (1971-2000) to 2,981 days (2020 projections), and 5,373 days (2050 projections).
+Although there will be a rise in temperature, the number of dry days is anticipated to decrease from 7,930 days (1971-2000), to 4,789 (2020 projections), and 5,368 (2050 projections).
+Days with rainfall greater than 150mm is expected to increase from 2 days (1971-2000), to 3 days (2020 projections), and 4 days (2050 projections). - 266 Considering these figures, water shortages may be the main impact of less rainfall and higher temperature.
+Appropriate measures such as tree planting and water conservation shall be employed during the construction and operation phases of the project to avoid any complications in the long-run.